SSProve/ssprove/README.md

 The prerequisite are inherited from that developement, namely:
 - It requires Coq version 8.10.0

 - For examples based on probabilities, it requires the math-comp-analysis library (version 0.2.2) that can be obtained through opam.
+Be sure to add the coq-released repo before:

+    opam repo add coq-released https://coq.inria.fr/opam/released

 # Step-by-step Guide